 Click on the picture of the book to purchase!

-Get tips and tricks on how to use a paint sprayer on furniture here.
+Get tips and tricks on how to spray paint furniture here.
 (It’s focused on chalk paint, but the methods are the same.)

 And last but not least, see the finished dresser here! (coming soon!)
 Happy painting!!